How might we create the environment for students to be collaborative, creative and curious learners?

 Review, refine and test effectiveness of the design process.

 Who?
-The workshops are adaptable for small team intensives to whole staff development days
+The workshops are adaptable for intensives for change agents to whole staff development days

 Then what?
 Follow up coaching for teaching teams or team leaders will help to embed innovative practices in your school or learning organisation.